sabvoth/website-portfolio/README.md

 # 2) Tag Field

-This is a collection of tags, initially *all* the tags for all my "projects".
+This is a collection of tags, initially *all* the tags for all my "projects" (unless the url contains a tags= search query, then filters those tags).
 Once a single tag is clicked, it filters based on that tag.
 However, the tag field also is filtered and populated with all the tags of the projects shown.
 In this way, you can keep clicking tags until you find the minimum amount/most shared connections.